pymor/pymor/docs/source/tutorial_mor_with_ml.md

 (stochastic) gradient descent method for deep neural networks (those with many hidden layers).

+In pyMOR, there exists a training routine for neural networks.
+This procedure is part of the `fit`-method of the {class}`~pymor.algorithms.ml.nn.estimator.NeuralNetworkEstimator` and it is not necessary to write a custom training algorithm for each specific problem.
+The training data is automatically split in a random fashion into training and validation set.
+However, it is sometimes necessary to try different architectures for the neural network to find the one that best fits the problem at hand.
+In the estimator, one can easily adjust the number of layers and the number of neurons in each hidden layer, for instance.
+Furthermore, it is also possible to change the deployed activation function.

-A possibility to use feedforward neural networks in combination with reduced basis methods will be introduced in the following section.
+A possibility to use feedforward neural networks in combination with reduced basis methods will be discussed below.
+First, we introduce a different machine learning technique based on kernel interpolation.
+Both methods can be used within pyMOR for model order reduction.
+It is further possible to employ any estimator for regression problems from scikit-learn.

+## Greedy kernel methods

-## A non-intrusive reduced order method using artificial neural networks
+## A non-intrusive reduced order method using machine learning

-We now assume that we are given a parametric pyMOR {{ Model }} for which we want to compute a reduced order surrogate {{ Model }} using a neural network.
+We now assume that we are given a parametric pyMOR {{ Model }} for which we want to compute a reduced order surrogate {{ Model }} using a machine learning method.
 In this example, we consider the following two-dimensional diffusion problem with parametrized diffusion, right hand side and Dirichlet boundary condition:

 ```{math}